thomil13/project-atlas/README.md

 ### Media

 - All photos used on this page were taken by the author or from the archives of the authors' family
+- Mind yourself logo was custom-built using assets from the author's brand kit

 ### Disclaimer